-of the total undiscounted liability cash flows up to the LOT.
-Where insurance liabilities are backed with assets denominated in a different currency, those asset cash flows are taken into account in the cash flow testing, provided that the currency mismatch is fully hedged and the cost of hedging is deducted from the asset cash flows.
+- are backed with assets denominated in a different currency, those asset cash flows are taken into account in the cash flow testing, provided that the currency mismatch is fully hedged and the cost of hedging is deducted from the asset cash flows. - d.

-- d.
 The contracts underlying the insurance liabilities do not include future premiums. - e.
-The portfolio of insurance liabilities includes either no surrender option for the policyholder or only a surrender option where the surrender value does not exceed the value of the assets identified for this portfolio at the reporting date and at all future points in time. - 133.
-No unbundling is allowed when assessing eligibility for the Top Bucket.

-134. Insurance liabilities are eligible for the Middle Bucket if they meet all of the following criteria:
+The portfolio of insurance liabilities includes either no surrender option for the policyholder or only a surrender option where the surrender value does not exceed the value of the assets identified for this portfolio at the reporting date and at all future points in time. - 134.
+No unbundling is allowed when assessing eligibility for the Top Bucket. - 135.
+Insurance liabilities are eligible for the Middle Bucket if they meet all of the following criteria: - a.

-- a.
 The portfolio of assets to cover the insurance liabilities is identified and, together with the corresponding liabilities, is managed separately, without being used to cover losses arising from other business of the IAIG.18 - b.
 The portfolio of insurance liabilities include either no surrender option for the policyholder or only a surrender option where the surrender value does not exceed the value of the assets identified for this portfolio at the reporting date. - c.
 The ICS Lapse risk charge does not represent more than 5% of the current estimate of the liabilities discounted using the risk-free yield curve. - d.
 The total market value of assets identified for this portfolio is, at the reporting date, greater than the current estimate of the liabilities calculated using the risk-free yield curve.
 For the calculation of the total market value of assets, all assets identified for this portfolio are taken into account, irrespective of their classification in Table 4. - e.
-The contracts underlying the liabilities do not include future premiums or include only future premiums that are contractually fixed. - 135.
-No unbundling is allowed when assessing eligibility for the Middle Bucket. - 136.
-All liabilities that are not in the Top or Middle Buckets belong to the General Bucket.

-137. IAIGs are requested to provide the additional information for portfolios reported in the Middle Bucket in the table Bucketing of insurance portfolios in the Template.
-IAIGs should take the following into consideration when providing that information:

-- a.
-The value of included future premiums [column 9] is calculated using the risk-free yield curve; - b.
-The percentage of future premium in assets (ie the percentage of cash flows that come from premiums) [column 13] is computed using the expected cash flows which are discounted using the risk-free yield curve and the market value of assets.
-All assets identified for this portfolio are taken into account, irrespective of their classification in Table 4 below; and - c.
-The percentage of hedged cash flows post-haircut on assets [column 14] is computed using the expected undiscounted cash flows.
+The contracts underlying the liabilities do not include future premiums or include only future premiums that are contractually fixed. - 136.
+No unbundling is allowed when assessing eligibility for the Middle Bucket. - 137.
+Unless they are replicable by a portfolio of assets (as specified in Section 5.4), liabilities that are not in the Top or Middle Buckets belong to the General Bucket. - 138.
+IAIGs are requested to provide the additional information for portfolios reported in the Middle Bucket in the table Bucketing of insurance portfolios in the Template.
+IAIGs should take the following into consideration when providing that information: - a.
+The value of included future premiums [column 10] is calculated using the risk-free yield curve; - b.
+The percentage of future premium in assets (ie the percentage of cash flows that come from premiums) [column 14] is computed using the undiscounted expected premium cash flows and the undiscounted expected cash flows of eligible assets; and - c.
+The percentage of hedged cash flows post-haircut on assets [column 15] is computed using the expected undiscounted cash flows.